WVC-Online-Judge/WVC-Online-Judge/README.md

-# Unpacked
+# WVC-Online-Judge

-The [Qingdao University Online Judge](https://github.com/QingdaoU/OnlineJudge) system with modifiable components.
+The [Qingdao University Online Judge](https://github.com/QingdaoU/OnlineJudge) system with a customized frontend for West Valley College.